 Treatment and prognosis

 Colonoscopic decompression may be appropriate if patient unfit for surgery.
 However, laparotomy is normally required.
-Where there is colonic ischaemia, a right hemicolectomy is performed; in some cases, the primary anastomosis is not possible, and stoma formation at both ends is the safest option.
+Where there is colonic ischemia, a right hemicolectomy is performed; in some cases, the primary anastomosis is not possible, and stoma formation at both ends is the safest option.

 - reduction alone, but this is associated with the highest risk of recurrence